folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 \end{align*}

-The relevant part of the operational semantics for this paper is the reduction of send and receive:
-A $\pi$-calculus term can reduce when there is a send and a receive over the same channel running in parallel.
+The relevant part of the operational semantics for this paper is the reduction of send and receive: a $\pi$-calculus term can reduce when there is a send and a receive over the same channel running in parallel:

 $$\overline{x}\langle z \rangle.P\, |\, x(y).Q \rightarrow P | Q[z/y]$$